 To work with images in Lightroom, you'll first need to import them.
 The most common way to do this is to create a library to give the program quick access to your files.
 I prefer to do this with the option to add images without moving them, so the photos remain where I originally saved them.

-Once your images are imported, simply open the library and Ctrl/Cmd+click the RAW files you want to blend in to an HDR image.
-Then select Photo/Photo Merge/HDR from the main menu or use Ctrl/Cmd+H. This will open a dialog box allowing you select or deselect Auto Tone, Auto Align and the level of Deghosting* applied.
+How to make HDR photos with this software?
+Once your images are imported, simply open the library and Ctrl/Cmd+click the RAW files you want to blend into an HDR image.
+Then select Photo/Photo Merge/HDR from the main menu or use Ctrl/Cmd+H. This will open a dialog box allowing you to select or deselect Auto Tone, Auto Align, and the level of Deghosting* applied.
 When you like the looks of the preview, click the Merge button.

 After waiting for the images to blend, a .dng (Digital Negative) file with the name of the first file selected should appear next to the original images in the library.
 (DNG is Adobe's RAW format, retaining most of the data from the original files.)
-This image can then be opened for further processing and saved in the format you wish to use for display.
+This image can then be opened for further processing in the photo editor and saved in the format you wish to use for display.

 From the main menu, select File/Automate/Merge to HDR Pro.
-Browse to your files in the dialog box and select them using Ctrl/Cmd+click.
+Browse your files in the dialog box and select them using Ctrl/Cmd+click.
 If necessary, check the box next to Attempt to Automatically Align Source Images, then click the OK button.
-You can watch Photoshop open a file and create layers from the images, then a preview will open allowing you to make several adjustments.
+You can watch Photoshop open a file and create layers from the images, then a preview will open allowing you to make several adjustments like noise reduction.

 You can select one of several presets from a drop-down list that will determine the options you can adjust.
 “Local Adaptation” gives you the full set of options.
 Try these presets to determine which adjustments work best for the current image.
 If there are ghosts* in the image, check the “Remove ghosts” box to allow Photoshop to try to eliminate them.

-As you work with your HDR images, you'll notice that the initial blending of your bracketed photos is often appear dull and flat.
+As you work with your HDR images, you'll notice that the initial blending of your bracketed photos often appears dull and flat.
 Many of the presets and controls you use to adjust the final image are using a technique known as tone mapping.
-While it's often confused with HDR image creation, it is a separate process that's important to displaying your High Dynamic Range images.
+While it's often confused with HDR image creation, it is a separate process that's important to display your High Dynamic Range images.
 We'll explore that subject in a separate tutorial.